Searching ...

 Mifflinburg has a classic all-American charm but also is a place that embraces outdoor recreation.

 Locals love the borough for its down-home feel and friendly people.
 It’s a great place to raise families or retire with quiet country living in one of Pennsylvania’s most beautiful counties.
-This town sits in the Susquehanna Valley, providing plenty of outdoor recreation opportunities.
-The surrounding countryside has traditional Amish farms, covered bridges, state parks, and forests.
+This town sits in the Susquehanna Valley, providing plenty of outdoor activity access.
+The surrounding picture-perfect countryside has traditional Amish farms, covered bridges, state parks, and forests.

 Stroudsburg